 The Administrator may consult an Investment Manager with respect to the valuation of certain investments.
-Whilst there is an inherent conflict of interest between the involvement of an Investment Manager in determining the valuation price of each Fund's investments an Investment and Manager's other duties and responsibilities in relation to the Funds (particularly as an Investment Manager's fees may increase as the value of assets increases), an Investment Manager has in place procedures which follows pricina industry standard procedures for valuing unlisted investments.
+Whilst there is an inherent conflict of interest between the involvement of an Investment Manager in determining the price valuation of each Fund's investments and an Investment duties Manager's other and responsibilities in relation to the Funds Investment (particularly as an Manager's fees may increase as the value of assets increases). an Investment Manager has in place procedures which follows pricing industry standard procedures for valuing unlisted investments.